-- Research Scientist (Scottish Universities Environmental Research Centre)
+- Honorary Research Fellow (Scottish Universities Environmental Research Centre)

 BSc (Hons) in Geology by the University of Zaragoza (Spain) in 2002, I got my PhD in Earth Sciences by the Universities of Barcelona and Aix-Marseille III in 2008.
 During this time, I participated in the installation of the first laboratory of terrestrial cosmogenic isotopes in Spain (Laboratori de Cosmonúclids Terrestres, University of Barcelona).
 Several stays in France and the United States allowed me to incorporate the latest chemical and numerical techniques in the new laboratory.

 After my PhD, I worked for the Topo-Iberia project in the Barcelona laboratory and the new ASTER acceleration spectrometer (CEREGE, France), where I learned how to interpret acceleration spectrometry data (AMS raw data) and master rock-to-age data reduction.

 Since 2011, I am a researcher and laboratory manager at the Cosmogenic Isotope Analysis Facility (CIAF, recently renamed as NEIF-Cosmo), within the Scottish Universities Environmental Research Centre (SUERC, Scotland).
 In this position, I lead the development of new chemical protocols (e.g. routine 10Be analysis of olivine), standard materials (e.g. preparing a low 10Be carrier from phenakite that was distributed internationally), new numerical models (e.g. calculators that integrate stable and radioactive cosmonuclides), and new applications (e.g. agriculture) that have demonstrably shaped the discipline internationally.
 I do this by creating numerical and statistical tools (in MATLAB, Bash and other languages) to integrate geochemical data into meaningful Surface-process models.